Watch our video of this experience:

 Cover the three main highlights of any visit to Tasmania — historic Port Arthur, stunning Freycinet National Park and world-famous Cradle Mountain – in just three days!
 You’ll also visit a range of other regional highlights along the way.
 You book your own accommodation to suit your budget and style, and the tour includes hotel pick-up and drop-off each day.
 Save money and see more!

 Cradle Mountain National Park is one of Australia’s most stunning natural landscapes, and a photographer’s dream destination.
 Join this fabulous photography tour for the chance to shoot your own incredible images.
-Highlights include two sunsets and sunrises at Dove Lake and the chance to photograph the Tasmanian Devils at [email protected]
+Highlights include two sunsets and sunrises at Dove Lake and the chance to photograph the wombats at Cradle.

 Walk the majestic Freycinet Peninsula on this award-winning four-day experience — one of the acclaimed Great Walks of Australia.
 You’ll see white sandy beaches, secluded coves and plenty of wildlife.
 Spend each night at Friendly Beaches Lodge, which is perfectly integrated into the natural surroundings.